Powerlearnproject/se-day1-assignment-W-4YN3/README.md

 #Part 2: Introduction to AI and Prompt Engineering

-1) Define prompt engineering and discuss its importance in interacting with AI models.
+i) Define prompt engineering and discuss its importance in interacting with AI models.

 Prompt engineering is the process of designing and refining input prompts to effectively interact with AI models.